mabel-dev/opteryx.dev/docs/contributing/internals/query-engine.md

 ## Query Optimizer

 The goal of the Query Optimizer is to rewrite the Query Plan to a plan which will return result to users faster.
+This is generally achieved through reducing the data being handled as early in the query as possible (such as projection push-down), reducing the complexity of steps (such as using logical equivelences to make expressions simpler) or combining steps (such as sort and limit into a heap sort).

-The current optimizer is immature and requires hand-tuning of the input query to achieve best results.
+The current optimizer in Opteryx is immature with very few rules and requires hand-tuning of the input query for the optimizer to achieve best results.

 ## Query Executor